Skip to main content

 Using Page as query

 To reduce memory consumption, the logic can be defined using the option Page as query.
-When activated, the Check next page and Use pages functions will substitute each subsequent page into the queries as a separate independent query, thereby not accumulating their content in memory.
-Page as query also allows determining whether to raise the query level Increase (similar to the operation of the tools.query.add), tool or not Keep
+When activated, the Check next page and Use pages functions will substitute each next page into queries as a separate independent query, thereby not accumulating their content in memory.
+Page as query also allows defining whether to increase the query level Increase (similar to the operation of the tool tools.query.add), or not Keep

 Download example